 - Scroll to the bottom of the menu and tap Reset.

 - Select Reset All Settings and confirm that you’d like to proceed.
 You’ll need to enter your passcode if you have one.
 After you do and your iPhone restarts, test your iPhone to see if it vibrates.
 If it doesn’t, read on.

-If you’ve tried all of the previous steps, it’s time to backup your iPhone and follow our tutorial on how to DFU restore your iPhone.
+If you’ve tried all of the previous steps and your iPhone doesn’t vibrate, it’s time to backup your iPhone and follow our tutorial on how to DFU restore your iPhone.
 A DFU restore erases all the content and settings from your device and is the end-all-be-all for fixing iPhone software issues.
 This is different from a standard iTunes restore as it wipes both the software and hardware settings from your device.

 My iPhone Still Doesn’t Vibrate